bugzilla/bugzilla/docs/en/rst/api/core/v1/field.rst

 values      array   The legal values for this field.
 The values will be sorted
                     as they normally would be in Bugzilla.
 ==========  ======  =============================================================

+**Errors**

+* 106 (Invalid Product)
+  You were required to specify a product, and either you didn't, or you specified an invalid product (or a product that you can't access).
+* 108 (Invalid Field Name)
+  You specified a field that doesn't exist or isn't a drop-down field.